adamdehaven/shared-ui-components/packages/entities/entities-shared/README.md

 - Modal component for entity delete confirmation ([see the EntityDeleteModal docs for more info](docs/entity-delete-modal.md))
 - Base table component for entity list views ([see the EntityBaseTable docs for more info](docs/entity-base-table.md))
+- Filter component for filtering entities ([see the EntityFilter docs for more info](docs/entity-filter.md))

 ## Requirements